Warsaw–Grodzisk Mazowiecki railway: Modernization

 In November 2015 PKP PLK announced a tender for the modernization of the line on the section between Warszawa Włochy railway station and Grodzisk Mazowiecki.
 As part of modernization, which was to improve movements in the Warsaw agglomeration, the stations on the line were rebuilt and a new station in Parzniew was built.
-After completion of the work the line speed increased from 60–80 km/h to 120 km/h.
+After completion of the work the line speed increased from 60 to 80 km/h to 120 km/h.
 Works were carried out between the years 2016–2019.

 Usage

-The line is used by Koleje Mazowieckie and Szybka Kolej Miejska (the latter one only between Warsaw and Pruszków).
+The line is used by Masovian Railways and Rapid Urban Railway (Warsaw) (the latter one only between Warsaw and Pruszków).